dat-ecosystem/organization/consortium/decisions/2024.06.05-Transition_to_Apero_Foundation as_Fiscal_Sponsor/PROPOSAL.md

 Extensive research into potential alternative 501(c)(3) Fiscal Sponsors has identified the [Apero Foundation](https://www.apereo.org/) as a candidate aligned with the Dat Ecosystem Manifesto and suitable for transition.
-A meeting with Mr. [Patrick Masson](@massonpj@fosstodon.org), Executive Director of the Apero Foundation, indicated potential interest.
+A meeting with Mr. [Patrick Masson](@massonpj@fosstodon.org), Executive Director of the Apereo Foundation, indicated potential interest.
 Subsequently, we received a questionnaire from the Apero Foundation for the Dat Ecosystem to complete, along with an invitation to pose any inquiries of relevance.